Venezuelan Inspired Empanadas

 10 tablespoons (1¼ sticks) cold unsalted butter, cut into small pieces

-½ cup lard or vegetable shortening, cut into small pieces
+½ cup vegetable shortening, cut into small pieces

 ¾ cup ice water